How It Works

 Areas It Targets

 Core: Yes.
 There are yoga poses to target just about every core muscle.
 Want to tighten those love handles?
 Then prop yourself up on one arm and do a side plank.
-To really burn out the middle of your abs, you can do boat pose, in which you balance on your sit bones and hold your legs up in the air.
+To really burn out the middle of your abs, you can do a boat pose, in which you balance on your "sit bones" (the bony prominences at the base of your pelvic bones) and hold your legs up in the air.

 Arms: Yes.
 With yoga, you don't build arm strength with free weights or machines, but with the weight of your own body.
 Some poses, like the plank, spread your weight equally between your arms and legs.
 Others, like the crane and crow poses, challenge your arms even more by making them support your full body weight.